Purpose clauses, 2016

 Vermont’s purpose clause for juvenile judicial proceedings, effective 2009, retains some parens patriae language, phrases from the Legislative Guide for Drafting Family and Juvenile Court Acts (1969) of the due process era, and phrases from the Adoption and Safe Families Act (1997) were also noted.
 The clause meets criteria for BARJ as it assures balanced attention to community protection, accountability to victims and the community, and competency development.
 It also states that the juvenile [code] supercedes provisions of criminal law if inconsistent.

 Intake and diversion, 2016

-Initial intake and diversion decision is at the discretion of the prosecutor.
+Initial intake and court diversion decision is at the discretion of the prosecutor.

 In Vermont, when law enforcement issues a citation to appear before a judicial officer in lieu of arrest, the state’s attorney (DA) will file a petition at least 10 days before the preliminary hearing.
 The attorney general administers diversion programs that comport with rules adapted from Vermont’s Commission on the Administration of Justice.
 Each DA works with the diversion project to develop clear criteria for deciding what types of offenses are eligible for reparative board or community justice (BARJ) programs.

-Once the petition for delinquency is filed, the DA has discretion to refer the matter to diversion programs once the court finds probable cause but before adjudication.
+After the petition for delinquency is filed and the court finds probable cause, the DA has discretion to refer the matter to diversion programs before adjudication.
 Diversion programs are considered alternatives to incarceration.
 The child may be subject to protective supervision as part of a conditional custody order, where the Department for Children and Families monitors compliance.
 Following successful completion of the diversion program, the state attorney can withdraw the petition and the court automatically seals records after two years when there are no new or further proceedings or subsequent felony or misdemeanor convictions.

 In Vermont, time limits for diversion are not specified in statute.